MATERIALS, General Advice, & TECHNIQUES

 I work primarily in colour pencil (Faber Castell Polychromos), acryl gouache (Turner), and ink (Sennelier for drawing, Brian Clegg for sketching & workshops - because it's washable & non-toxic.)
 I use a range of pens and fineliners (including Staedtler, Sakura Pigma micron, Windsor & Newton promarkers.)
 I use Cotman standard round or designers brushes for painting.
 My preferred graphite pencils are Pentel P200 series mechanical pencils, and Koh-I-Noor graphite crayons.

-The thing I get asked about most when I share images on social media is pencil extenders, so I made a short video here, and here's a list of brands I've tried that don't suck;
+The thing I get asked about most when I share images of my studio is pencil extenders, so here's a list of brands I currently use;

 Paper & fixatives